 If you’re an Americano drinker, you’ll enjoy the automated modes that will automatically dispense hot water after pulling your shot.
 On the Barista Express you’ll need to move the cup, and start the water yourself, but it WILL still stop automatically at the correct volume.

 Spout clearance is about the same between both machines, with the Delonghi choosing to include also a flip-down shelf for shot glasses.

 Now, the stuff that really matters, and indeed where the biggest differences between these two machines become apparent.
 The quality of the coffee they’re able to produce.

 The biggest issue that I take with the entire La Specialista system is the fact that it claims to produce “professional-inspired”, café quality espresso.
 This is not true.
-The La Specialista system only comes with a 51mm, pressurized filter basket, which “helps” the espresso build pressure and create crema by forcing all the water through one small hole, like you see on other lower-end, or super automatic machines with these spouts.
+The La Specialista system only comes with a 51mm, pressurized filter basket, which “helps” the espresso build pressure and create crema by forcing all the water through one small hole, like you see on other lower-end, or super automatic machines.

 The Barista Express is able to produce true, high-quality, genuinely good espresso.
 The La Specialista’s shots are in comparison, thin, watery and lacking in the body and velvety smooth crema that makes espresso so enjoyable to drink.